opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

 .. tip:: **To add a drawing to an existing level**

-    Click an empty cell in the column containing the level and start drawing using a drawing tool in the viewer.
+    Click an empty cell in the column/layer containing the existing level and start drawing using a drawing tool in the viewer.

 .. tip:: **To automatically renumber the drawings**

-    1. Select the drawings you want to renumber.
+    1. Select the cells with the drawings you want to renumber.

-    2. Choose the Cells > Autorenumber command.
+    2. Choose the Cells > **Autorenumber** command.

-.. note:: The Autorenumber command is also available in the menu that opens when right-clicking in a cell.
+     .. note:: The **Autorenumber** command is also available in the menu that opens when right-clicking in a cell.

 .. _using_the_work_area: